Skip to main content

 2 mentions Positive Neutral Negative

-The monetization in this game is heavily criticized for intrusive ads, especially during key moments like boss fights, giving the impression that the game prioritizes profit over player experience.
+The game's monetization is heavily criticized for intrusive ads, especially during key moments like boss fights, giving the impression of a cash grab rather than a well-balanced experience.

 • “If you like fighting ads during your boss fight, then this is a 10/10.”